 This Trust Fund, led by Romania, aims to help Ukraine develop strictly defensive, technical capabilities to counter cyber threats.
 Assistance includes the establishment of an incident management centre for monitoring cyber security incidents and laboratories to investigate cyber security incidents.
 The project also has a training and advisory dimension, derived from the requirements of Ukraine's security and defence sector institutions.
 Training has already been provided to Ukrainian personnel, as well as advice in the development of policy documents; other provisions of the Trust Fund are currently being implemented.
 The first phase of the project, completed in spring 2017, will be followed by a second phase.

 Trust Fund on Medical Rehabilitation

-This Trust Fund aims to ensure that the patients – active and discharged Ukrainian servicemen and women and civilian personnel from the defence and security sector – have rapid access to appropriate care.
-Furthermore, it seeks to support Ukraine in establishing a medical rehabilitation system that has the means to provide long-term sustainable services.
+This Trust Fund aims to ensure that patients – active and discharged Ukrainian servicemen and women and civilian personnel from the defence and security sector – have rapid access to appropriate care.
+Furthermore, it seeks to support Ukraine in enhancing its medical rehabilitation system to ensure that long-term sustainable services are provided.

 Trust Fund on Military Career Transition

-This Trust Fund, led by Norway, assists Ukraine in developing and implementing a sustainable, effective and integrated approach of resettlement of military personnel embedded in the Armed Forces' personnel management function.
+This Trust Fund, led by Norway, assists Ukraine in developing and implementing a sustainable, effective and integrated approach to the resettlement of military personnel embedded in the personnel management of the armed forces.

 The project aims to increase understanding among Ukrainian officials of the main organisational and managerial concepts of social adaptation systems, and develop their professional skills.
 It will also help define parameters for the assistance for resettlement within the armed forces through a combination of seminars, workshops, study tours and analytical surveys.